 The predator first appeared in the 1920s, lingering in the peripheries of family vacations, childhood playdates, and backyard gatherings until the 1970s, when he vanished from view.
 The predator was conceived in the mind of art collector Jean-Marie Donat, who hunted down dozens of vintage snapshots that share only one common trait: the rising shadow of an unidentified man in a hat.

 Here, Predator is both fictional and manifest, phantom and embodied.
-He is stand-in for all photographers and collectors and indeed anyone who becomes consumed and preoccupied with memories.
+He is a stand-in for all photographers and collectors and indeed anyone who becomes consumed and preoccupied with memories.
 We know him intimately, and yet he remains unnamed.
-He is a grim reaper of sorts, fixing his mortal subjects in a single place and a single time forevermore.
+He is a grim reaper, fixing his mortal subjects in a single place and a single time forevermore.